 When and Where to View the Best Fall Foliage in PA

 Nothing signals the advent of autumn in Pennsylvania as when the state’s natural landscape begins to burst with glittering displays of red, yellow, and purple.
-From the large-scale transformations in the Allegheny National Forest and Rothrock State Forest to historical sights framed by varying shades of gold, visitors can catch a glimpse of this annual spectacle by foot, bike, or car!
+From the large-scale transformations in the Allegheny National Forest and Rothrock State Forest to historical sights framed by varying shades of gold, you can catch a glimpse of this annual spectacle by foot, bike, or car!

 1. Allegheny National Forest